cankocagil/CryptoRL/README.md

 # CryptoRlTrader

 Deep Reinforcement Learning for automated cryptocurrency stock trading.
-Continuously updated.
+This repo is just a placeholder, refer to actual [one](https://bitbucket.org/cankocagil/cryptorltrader/src/master/).